Crispy Pork Medallions

 We spent a week in our hometown in Michigan earlier this Fall.
 One of the highlights of the trip was attending an estate sale at what has come to be referred to as The Heddon House.
 My hometown, Dowagiac, Michigan, was the headquarters for the Heddon and Sons factory, one of the most well known manufacturers of fishing lures in the United States.

 I remember as a young child passing The Heddon house on my way home from school.
 I remember wishing that I could have a look inside and hoping that someday I could have such a lovely home.
 I never got the chance to see it until the estate sale this Fall.
-The home had passed from the Heddon family to another prominent family in the Heddon factory and it was their possessions that were being sold.
+The home had passed from the Heddon family to another prominent family in the Heddon factory, and it was their possessions that were being sold.
 I actually graduated from high school with the son of this family.
+During the sale, I overheard someone mention how smoothly the transaction went, thanks to a skilled conveyancer who helped facilitate the sale of the historic property.
+It made me appreciate how important having the right legal assistance is when dealing with such valuable homes.
+In addition, I discovered that there are several real estate companies on Samui that provide excellent support for buyers and sellers alike.
+And if you’re looking for a luxurious, yet affordable place to call home in the Myrtle Beach area, then you may consider retiring in Myrtle Beach.

 I find estate sales to be bittersweet.
 Having strangers pawing through what may have been lovingly acquired belongings is unsettling.
 But on the other hand, if those belongings go to people who knew the family and that brings the family to mind every time they use them, then their legacy will live on.
 At least that will be the case for us.